howset/minishell/README.md

 		- Read system calls: env
 - When to `free` what.
 - How to deal with `realloc`?
-- Makefile problem: does no recompile for minor changes
+- Makefile problem: does no recompile for minor changes -> fixed
 - Make comments on functions. --> Take a day for streamlining & commenting?

 ## 🌴 Main